 Each performance unit to be settled in cash has a grant date value of \$100 and each performance unit to be settled in common stock of the Company represents one share of common stock of the Company.
 The amount of cash or stock payable at the end of the performance period will be determined by multiplying the number of performance units by the total shareholder return modifier ("TSR Modifier").
 The TSR Modifier is determined as follows:

-Level of Performance TSR modifier(1)
+Level of Performance TSR Performance TSR Modifier(1)

-Below Threshold (Below 40th Percentile) -%
+Below Threshold <40th Percentile 0%

-Threshold (40th Percentile) 50%
+Threshold 40th Percentile 50%

-Target (60th Percentile) 100%
+Target 60th Percentile 100%

-Maximum (80th Percentile) 200%
+Maximum 80th Percentile 200%

 (1) Amounts between percentages are interpolated on a straight-line basis.